jbx-protocol/juice-contracts-v3/contracts/extensions/Deployer/README.md

 Version four of the deployer added the option of deploying a cloned NFT in `NFUTokenFactory`. `deployNFUToken` takes the necessary arguments but omits `mintPeriodStart` and `mintPeriodEnd` which can be set by the NFT admin after deployment if needed.
 Contracts created via this process are storage proxies that forward function calls with `delegatecall`.
 This is a lower fee option compared to the one above.

+## NFT Rewards

+The 6th iteration of the deployer

 ## Mixed Payment Splitter

 Deployer version two added the option to deploy a `MixedPaymentSplitter` contract.
 This is a full copy and it's done via `deployMixedPaymentSplitter` function which calls into `MixedPaymentSplitterFactory`.
 The parameters are below, for more details see the top-level readme of the extensions directory.